pjezusek/arduino-rake/README.md

 Run screen session on **DEV_TTY**

 # Template sketch
-Repository include simple sketch ready to testing board.
+Repository includes simple sketch ready to testing board.
 Just type `rake arduino:install` to build and upload program.
 It turns on and turns off LED built into arduino.
 It can be used also to test serial connection.